 What to Do

-- Give each group the materials and have children design butterflies that can protect themselves: Trickers (have eye spots, startling colors, or resemble foul-tasting butterflies) or Hiders (camouflage).
+- Give each group the materials and have children design butterflies that can protect themselves.
+They should choose to design either a tricker (has eye spots or startling colors, or resembles foul-tasting butterflies) or a hider (colors work as camouflage).